 This tactic also helps to clear out the stock of low-selling products during an offer.

-Five best examples to use show/exclude product attribute feature using Smart Coupons
+Five best examples to use show / exclude product attribute feature of Smart Coupons

-As mentioned in Step 2 above, you need to add or exclude attributes to the example listed below.
+As mentioned in Step 2 in the above example, you need to add or exclude attributes to the example listed below.
 Other things like coupon discount, usage limit and all also need to be changed.

 1. Offer a fixed discount based on a single attribute